 For more information about opening electronic files from the British Library, please see these FAQs.

 Many English language books are available to borrow from the British Library On Demand service, but very recently published books may not be available for loan.
-If the book is not in stock there other locations will be tried.
-The loan period is ususally 4-6 weeks, subject to recall by the supplying library after three weeks.
-Heavily-used books are lent for three weeks only.
+If the book is not in stock at the British Library other locations will be tried.
+The loan period is ususally 4-6 weeks, subject to recall by the supplying library.
+Heavily-used books may be lent for a shorter time.

 Some books are lent to use in the Library only.
 This condition is made by the lending library and must be observed.

 Many UK theses are available from the British Library's Electronic Theses Online Service ETHOS.
 To order a digital copy of a thesis yourself, you will need to register and login, though you can search without registering.
 Many theses are available for immediate download free of charge.
 If a thesis has not yet been digitized there may be a charge.
-We also have access to Proquest dissertations and theses: Uk and Ireland.
+We also have access to Proquest dissertations and theses: Uk and Ireland from the e-resources A-Z list, and you can also access Proquest Dissertations and Theses Global via Senate House Library.

 How to apply for an inter-library loan